bernie-skipole/indi/docs/source/usage/introduction.rst

 https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

 The above pip command should automatically pull in the following packages:

+indi-mr - converts between the XML data received via the indiserver port and redis storage

 skipole - required for the built in web service, not needed if you are making your own GUI